EndaMcCabe/LizSpock/README.md

 </ul>
 <h2 align="center">Testing</h2>
 <p>The W3C Markup Validator and W3C Jigsaw CSS Validator Services were used to validate every page of the project to make sure there were no errors in this project.</p>
+<p>The Jshint Javascript Validator were used to check my Javascript scripts and no erros were found in there</p>
 <br>
 <h2 align="center">Deployment</h2>
 <br>